mggoes/device-service/README.md

 Device Service
 ---

 This is a simple service designed to manage device resources.
-It is built on the `Spring Boot` framework and employs `MongoDB` for data persistence.
+It is built on top of `Spring Boot` framework and employs `MongoDB` for data persistence.
 The following frameworks and tools were utilized in the construction of this
 application: